pelias/presentation/foss4gna-2015/index.md

     </li>
   </ul>
   <aside class="notes">
-    [TALK] Data Issues <br/>
+    [TALK] street/ buildings/ intersections?<br/><br/>two identical points from different sources: same lat/lon?<br/><br/>
-    street/ buildings/ intersections?<br/><br/>two identical points from different sources: same lat/lon?<br/><br/>Some address can have missing hierarchies - for a given lat/lon, you may have street address but no neighborhood/city/state information is provided.<br/><br/>
+    Standardizing data is one way to make sure your address points have no missing information - this is typically done by a hierarchy lookup [TALK ABOUT admin-lookup]<br/><br/>
-    Standardizing data is one way to make sure your address points have no missing information - this is typically done by a hierarchy lookup [TALK ABOUT admin-lookup]
+    Complete consistent data makes a better geocoder
   </aside>
 </section>